GregLivin/Gregory-Livingston-Applied-AI-Portfolio/ComputerVision-ITAI1378/README.md

 -
 ▶️ Next Steps

-Open VisionTalk-Image-Captioning
+1.Open VisionTalk-Image-Captioning

-Review the notebook
+2.Review the notebook

-View the example outputs in the results folder
+3.View the example outputs in the results folder

-Explore how the model connects images and natural language
+4.Explore how the model connects images and natural language